 James continues his diatribe against a dead faith that has no dynamic to make a difference in one’s life.

 Simple belief in monotheism (one God) is not enough for a dynamic faith.
 Even demons hold to the orthodox view that God is a unity.
 Even demons believe that much!

 The phrase “You do well” may carry sarcasm, “So far, so good.”
 The idea may simply be that those who believe in one God have done well up to that point, but that point is not far enough.

 Even the demons believe—and tremble!

-Demons not only believe in God but they tremble at Him yet they do not obey Him!
-Fear does not make the difference to them.
+Demons not only believe in God, but they tremble at Him, yet they do not obey Him!
+Fear does not make a difference to them.
 They remain lost.

-The context of James two is not eternal salvation but how we treat fellow Christians.
+The context of James two is not eternal salvation, but how we treat fellow Christians.
 It takes more than belief in monotheism to become a Christian.
-Oneness of God is foundation to that belief but we need to go beyond that belief.
-Orthodoxy in itself is no assurance of a dynamic faith.
+The oneness of God is the foundation of that belief, but we need to go beyond that belief.
+Orthodoxy, in itself, is no assurance of a dynamic faith.

 Knowledge of true doctrine is of no avail to those who do not put their knowledge into practice by faith.

 There is no hint in James that a genuine Christian will always produce ongoing, consistent good works.
-However, this does not deny that a genuine Christian will produce some good works for good works will inevitably rise out of genuine faith.
+However, this does not deny that a genuine Christian will produce some good works, for good works will inevitably arise out of genuine faith.
 Works are a by-product of salvation.